jayanand90/jayanand90.github.io/_posts/2017-8-25-Classifying-Devanagari-vowels-with-TFLearn.md

  - Perform forward and backward propagation to learn the values of weights using [gradient descent](https://jayanand90.github.io/An-introduction-to-gradient-descent/).

-2:  Testing
+2:  **Testing**
  - Run the neural network on previously unseen vowels (set aside initially)
  - Report test accuracy

 ## Results

-The following steps train and test the model, and the testing accuray is reported at the end.
+The following steps train and test the model, and the testing accuracy is reported at the end.

 <pre class="brush: python">